jy0u/jy0u.github.io/_posts/2016-06-24-x86_register_in_tbgen.md

 ```

 Register AX is from AH and AL. The lower 8 bit from AL and higher 8 bit from AH.
-SubRegIndices is the description list of register bits.
+SubRegIndices is the description list of bit field of AX.
-sub_8bit is the first element in the list and described the bit field which from AL.
+sub_8bit, AL are the first element in the corresponding list and described the bit field in AX.
 It is similar for the sub_8bit_hi and AH.
 Besides, the whole register bits are covered by the both 8 bit registers, so CoveredBySubRes is set to 1.